 Thinking Outside Of The “Box”

-Integrating marketing savvy with artistic direction to take a performing arts company outside of the usual black box theater space
+Working cross-functionally to break down silos.
+Integrating marketing & communications savvy with programming to take a performing arts company outside of the usual black box theater space

 COMPANY: CAMPO SANTO / INTERSECTION FOR THE ARTS